 - 2019 – My renewal for medication is up, and my Doctor has retired.
 See new Psychiatrist – he says I definitely have it, switched to Dexamphetamine… IT WORKS.

-- 2019 – 2020 – Become active on Twitter about my ADHD, connect with the mental health activist movement – start relating to autism related memes that talk about specific effects not related to ADHD.
+- 2019 – 2020 – Become active on Twitter about my ADHD, connect with the mental health activist movement – start relating to Autism related memes that talk about specific effects not related to ADHD.
 Take an online test.
-Says high chance of Autism Spectrum Disorder
+Says high chance of autism spectrum disorder (I prefer Autistic but quoting it).

-- 2021 – Diagnosed “officially” with ADHD and autism with comorbid depression and anxiety – only after undergoing a mental health crisis in the previous year related to justice sensitivity which meant I could access free mental healthcare.
+- 2021 – Diagnosed “officially” as ADHD/Autistic/OCD with co-occurring depression and anxiety – only after undergoing a mental health crisis in the previous year related to justice sensitivity which meant I could access free mental healthcare.

 Self-diagnosis is valid – if done honestly and correctly